-Lawn insects: Continually monitoring your lawn is important, look for any signs of damage form insects.
-In the fall armyworms, mole crickets, cinch bugs and sod webworms can still be active.
+Lawn insects: Continually monitoring your lawn is important, look for any signs of damage from insects.
+In the fall armyworms, mole crickets, cinch bugs, and sod webworms can still be active.

-- Perennials and bulbs: For the perennials or bulbs that have grown too large or just need rejuvenation you can divide and replant.
-Be sure to add fresh organic matter to the new planting are and monitor the watering while it is still establishing.
+Perennials and bulbs: For the perennials or bulbs that have grown too large or just need rejuvenation you can divide and replant.
+Be sure to add fresh organic matter to the new planting area and monitor the watering while it is still establishing.

 Lawns: The latest you should apply fertilizer is mid to late September in north Florida.
 It is best to pick a fertilizer that has little to no phosphorus unless your soil test shows the need for phosphorus.
 Opt for a fertilizer that contains controlled-release nitrogen to gain longer-lasting results.
 To get the best results, we recommend that you hire a professional lawn pest control company.